 Sleep apnea is a disorder that affects the quality of life for nearly 22 million people in the United States.
-At Atlanta ENT, Sinus & Allergy Associates, P.C., experienced otolaryngologists Ramie A. Tritt, MD, and Gregg R. Sachs, DO, offer on-site diagnostic testing and treatment services at their two offices in Atlanta, Georgia.
-They customize your plan for treatment that may include medications, a CPAP machine, or minimally invasive surgery.
+At Atlanta ENT, Sinus & Allergy Associates, P.C., experienced otolaryngologists Ramie A. Tritt, MD, offers on-site diagnostic testing and treatment services at his two offices in Atlanta, Georgia.
+He can customize your plan for treatment that may include medications, a CPAP machine, or minimally invasive surgery.
 Call the Atlanta ENT, Sinus & Allergy Associates, P.C. office nearest you for a sleep apnea evaluation today or request an appointment online.

 Sleep apnea is a disorder that causes you to stop breathing while you sleep.
 There are three types of sleep apnea that can affect your quality of sleep and your overall health:

 Obstructive sleep apnea is a condition that results when your throat muscles relax too much during sleep or excess tissue in your throat creates a blockage in your airways.

 Central sleep apnea occurs due to dysfunction in your brain.
 This dysfunction affects the signals that travel from your brain to the muscles that control your breathing.

 Complex sleep apnea results from a combination of obstructive and central sleep apnea.